YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Packaging
 ---------

 **The exercises in this workshop are carried out by booting guest virtual machines on your host computer**.
-A `virtual machine <https://en.wikipedia.org/wiki/Virtual_machine>`_ is a “computer within a computer”.
+A `virtual machine <https://en.wikipedia.org/wiki/Virtual_machine>`_ is a "computer within a computer".
 A guest virtual machine can run a different operating system from that of the host computer.
 The host computer might itself run Linux, Windows, OS X, or another operating system and the guest can run YottaDB on Linux.
 "Emulation" or "virtualization" software helps you set up a guest system on a host computer.
 On the host computer, the disk images of the Acculturation Workshop guide look like ordinary files in the file system.

 **Make sure to download the virtual machine before you begin the exercises**